Aldous-Roy/functions_of_CV2/README.md

 	5. Dilation: Performs dilation on the original image and displays it.
 	6. Erosion: Performs erosion on the original image and displays it.
-	7. Resize: Resizes the image to a new dimension and displays it.
+	7. Resize: Resizes the image to a new dimension and displays it. kindly change the path according to your system so that it works perfectly